influxdata/docs-v2/content/influxdb/v2.2/api-guide/tutorials/client-library-starter/nodejs.md

 Your application API provides server-side HTTP endpoints that process requests from the UI.
 Each API endpoint is responsible for the following:

-- Listen for requests from UI components.
+- Listen for HTTP requests (from the UI).
 - Translate requests into InfluxDB API requests.
 - Process InfluxDB API responses and handle errors.
-- Provide data to UI components.
+- Respond and serve data (to the UI).

 Follow these steps to build the API: